2009 New York Mets season

-The 2009 New York Mets season was a season in American baseball.
-It was the franchise's 48th season, and the team's first year at Citi Field, which opened on April 13 against the San Diego Padres.
+The 2009 New York Mets season was the franchise's 48th season and the team's first year at Citi Field, which opened on April 13 against the San Diego Padres.
 The Mets finished with a 70–92 record, as the season was plagued by many injuries.
+This was the Mets' first losing season since 2004.

 Offseason

 Looking to improve the bullpen after the struggles of the 2008 season, the Mets signed closer Francisco Rodríguez to a three-year, $37 million contract on December 10, 2008.
 Immediately after, the team acquired reliever J. J. Putz from the Seattle Mariners in a three team trade involving the Mariners and the Cleveland Indians, giving the Mets a setup man for Rodriguez.
 New York shipped reliever Aaron Heilman, outfielder Endy Chávez, pitcher Jason Vargas and three minor leaguers to Seattle for Putz, center fielder Jeremy Reed and reliever Sean Green, while Mets reliever Joe Smith was acquired by Cleveland.

-On December 12 the Mets traded Scott Schoeneweis to the Arizona Diamondbacks for Connor Robertson.
-On January 12, the Mets signed RHP Tim Redding to a one-year contract.
-The Mets signed Alex Cora to a one-year $2 million contract.
-The Mets signed Freddy García and Rob Mackowiak to minor league deals.
+On December 12, the Mets traded Scott Schoeneweis to the Arizona Diamondbacks for Connor Robertson.
+On January 12, 2009, the Mets signed RHP Tim Redding to a one-year contract.
+The Mets signed Alex Cora to a one-year, $2 million contract.
 Garcia's contract, which was full of incentives, could have reached $8 million if he reached the major league roster.
-On April 3, 2009, the Mets signed outfielder Gary Sheffield after being released by the Detroit Tigers.
+On April 3, the Mets signed outfielder Gary Sheffield after being released by the Detroit Tigers.